nhs-pycom/coding-club/introduction-to-matplotlib/README.md

-# 📈 Introduction to matplotlib
+# 📈 Introduction to Matplotlib
 *December 2021*

 ## Contibutors